gift-surg/puma/puma/runner/README.md

 In this way, errors propagate through the system, ending downstream runners, and are finally handled at the ultimate data destination (which might, for example, be a user interface).
 A runner will only re-raise an error if it cannot pass the error to any of its subscriptions (either because they have all already received `on_complete`, or because of another error).
 * An error arriving on a runnable's input buffer is treated as fatal error and passed out to all subscribers as described above.

+### `Multicaster`

+`Multicaster` is special `ThreadRunner` that takes data from one input buffer and copies it to multiple output buffers, as illustrated below.

+![`Multicaster` for copying data to multiple output buffers][multicaster]

+[multicaster]: ../../resources/multicaster.png

+This is a reusable system component for when data needs to go to several destinations, for example if it is both processed and visualised.